-With deep forests, fantastic trails, vast coastline and lovely lakes, Blekinge made for active days in the outdoors.
+Blekinge - an outdoor destination to count on.
+With deep forests, fantastic trails, vast coastline and lovely lakes, Blekinge is made for active days in the outdoors.
 Whether you are paddling, surfing, cycling or just enjoying nature's proximity.
-Put your kayak in the Hällaryd archipelago, try the surf winds along Torhamn cape, squeeze your body to the extreme in a swim-run race or climb a cave.
+Put your kayak in the Hällaryd archipelago, try the surf winds along Torhamn's cape, push your body to its extreme in a swim-run or climb a cave.

-With an ever-increasing demand for active holiday days, Blekinge is a New favourite.
-With an ever-increasing demand for active holiday days, Blekinge is a New favourite.
-Get caught by the masterpieces of light in Blekinge archipelago and enjoy nature.
-Sign up for a first or continuing course and enjoy some of the country's best paddle, surf and bouldering areas (Kjugekull located in Skåne).
-Also, don't miss the Blekinge Trail and the newly launched ARK56, a whole bunch of linked coastal trails in the Blekinge Archipelago, where you can enjoy hiking, biking, kayaking and sailing trails.
+With an ever-increasing demand for active holiday days, Blekinge is a new favourite.
+Those who have not been caught by the masterpieces of light in the archipelago become fast-biting nature lovers as soon as they set foot in Blekinge.
+If you do not already master an exciting sport, you may very well sign up for a first or continuing course and enjoy some of the country's best paddle, surf and bouldering areas.
+Besides, don't miss the Blekinge Trail and the newly launched ARK56, a whole bunch of linked coastal trails in the Blekinge Archipelago, where you can enjoy hiking, biking, kayaking and sailing trails.

 Join the beautiful Torhamn cape and take part in the peculiar nature of the coastal band.
 Here, grazed beach meadows have preserved a favourable bird environment that attracts bird watchers from near and far.
-Most bird watchers located on the headland, while surfers follow the winds on the west side at the cape of Torhamn, one of the best surfing waters in the country.
+Most bird watchers are located on the headland, right where the mainland turns into the sea, while those who surf follow the winds on the west side, depending on where it winds up to Torhamn harbour.

-- It is my first time here, and surfing is excellent.
+- This is my first time here, but surfing is excellent.
 Had this been in Spain, the entire coast would have been full of surfers, but here we are only a dozen fanatics during one of the best days of the year.
 That is what I call a real experience, ”says Simon Kutzner from Hamburg.

-On the lawns west of the parking Ola Thomasson at Blekinge Surf, It instructs Therese Lennartsdotter from Sundsvall and Martin Baltzer from Norrtälje in the kitesurfing grounds.
+On the lawns west of the parking Ola Thomasson at Blekinge Surf instructed Therese Lennartsdotter from Sundsvall and Martin Baltzer from Norrtälje in the kitesurfing grounds

 - What day.
 Brutal winds in an incredibly beautiful landscape.
 It is clear that it is fun to kite surf in Blekinge, says Therese Lennartsdotter with the board under her arm.

-: Ola Thomasson at Blekinge Surf arranges basic courses, continuation courses and refresh courses (for you as kite surfers before but needs a refresh).
-Price from 1800 SEK / pers. www.blekingesurf.se
+Facts: Ola Thomasson at Blekinge Surf arranges basic courses, continuation courses and refresh courses.
+Price from 1800 SEK / pers.

 - an excellent way to train hard in the archipelago

-Anyone who has tried swim-run leaves the competition or training with a firm conviction.
+Anyone who has ever tried swim-run leaves the competition or training with a firm conviction.
 Either you love the way you work out, or you hate it.
-Swim-run is a fast-growing phenomenon, even in Blekinge were several clubs in both the west and the east are doing their utmost to increase the popularity of the sport.
-You can compete in some of the country's most beautiful natural areas.
-The challenge (for most people) is not to achieve top results but to keep the body running at a constant speed without stopping in-between.
+Either way, swim-run is a fast-growing phenomenon that spreads like wildfire through open-air Sweden, even in Blekinge were several clubs in both the west and the east are doing their utmost to increase the popularity of the sport.
+Anyone who wants to compete can run and swim in some of the country's most beautiful natural areas, while those who just want to exercise can do it almost anywhere.
+The challenge (for most people) is not to achieve top results but to keep the body running at a constant speed without stopping in between.
 In water, on land and in length.
 Extremely impressive.
-In Blekinge, a series of swin-run races are organized, including Iceland Challengeand Karlskrona Swimrun
+In Blekinge, a series of swine races are organized, including Iceland Challengeand Karlskrona Swimrun

 The mighty Mörrumsån is impressive for many different reasons.
-Both the fishing and the rapids are unique, especially so far south in the country.
+Both the fishing and the rapids are quite unique in their kind, especially so far south in the country.
 While fishing is the best in the south, most of the spoilers are in the north.
-Not least to minimize conflicts of interest between fishers and paddlers and allow several different people to enjoy the opportunities of the water.
+Not least to minimize conflicts of interest between fishermen and paddlers and allow several different people to enjoy the opportunities of the water.
 Many paddle the distance between Ebbamåla and Holmsjö and surf the waves in Åkeholm where the backwater creates unique opportunities to experience the magic of the water.
-Rafting is permitted in the Mörrumsån river between April and September and prohibited during October, November and December.
+Rafting is permitted in the Mörrumsån river between April and September and is then prohibited during October, November and December.
 In the spring, however, few paddlers can paddle.

 Discovering the interior of the earth is like taking part in an entirely different world.
-Down there, it is dark.
+Down there is dark, depending on how far into the cave you go and, how much light reaches underground.
 Unlike many other cave systems, there are no limestone caves in Blekinge.
 Instead, the caves around Karlshamn, Ronneby and Karlskrona mostly consist of cobblestone caves, a few meters at a time.
-The largest - the Anglestu cave - a few kilometres northeast of Kallinge is at most 50 meters long and most just over one meter.
-The entire cave system celebrates with ropes and gets up with cave climbing technology; the system is 270 meters long.
+The largest - the Anglestu cave - a few kilometres northeast of Kallinge is at most 50 meters long and at most just over one meter.
+The entire cave system, for those who crawl, climb, celebrate with ropes and get up with cave climbing technology, the system is 270 meters long.
 Sometimes far down in the ground to take you straight up into the daylight.
-A great way to discover Blekinge's cave system is to book a day with Emese Bálint on Ursula's Adventure.
-The company organizes full and half-day tours to the Anglestu cave, among other things.
+A great way to discover Blekinge's cave system is to follow Emese Bálint on Ursula's Adventure, which organizes full and half-day tours to the Anglestu cave, among other things. www.ursulasaventyr.se